 Fox Valley Saddle Association is a non-profit 501(c)3 that prides itself on its involvement in serving the horse community.
 We are a members only organization.
 Our members volunteer their time to provide not only FVSA members but also the general public with community events and horse shows.
 Specifically offering to the Working Equitation world Play Days, Schooling Shows and Recognized USAWE Shows.

 Main Contact: Karen Boso

 KarMik Acres has constructed an over-the-top, regulation obstacle course and hosts Working Equitation Shows, Practice Sessions & Mini clinics.
 Karen is an accredited judge and Technical Delegate with USAWE.
 Karen and Mike hold multiple Year End awards in Levels 1-5.
 Low pressure, no drama – join the fun!

 Working Equitation Kansas is a riding club to promote Working Equitation!
 Working Equitation is a 3-4 stage Competition that builds the all around working horse.
 Together, equestrians of all riding disciplines can find common ground to work together to build our horses into all around, balanced working horses.
 WEKS sponsors, clinics, play days, schooling shows, and B-Rated Licensed Working Equitation Competitions.
-We have a Buckle Show Series every year, with Year-End awards too!
+We have Year-End awards each year.
 Come ride with us in Kansas!

 Maryland – Woodbine